Variational Neural Networks: Experiments

-We train the same methods, as in Section \ref{sec:uncertainty_experiments} for image classification tasks on MNIST \cite{deng2012mnist} and CIFAR-10 \cite{Krizhevsky09cifar10} datasets.
+We further perform experiments on image classification.
+We train the same methods for image classification tasks on MNIST \cite{deng2012mnist} and CIFAR-10 \cite{Krizhevsky09cifar10} datasets.
 To show the influence of model architecture on the performance, we use a set of architectures $\{F_i\}$ and train each method with the selected architecture $F$.
-We select a Base architecture to have 3 convolutional and 1 fully connected layers for MNIST, and 6 convolutional and 1 fully connected layers for CIFAR-10.
+We select a Base architecture to have 3 convolutional and 1 linear layer for MNIST, and 6 convolutional and 1 linear layer for CIFAR-10.
 Mini and Micro Base architectures have the same layer structure as the Base one, but a lower number of channels in each layer.
 MLP architecture consists of 3 fully connected layers.
 We also use Resnet-18 \cite{he2015resnet} architecture for experiments on CIFAR-10.
 For each method, we train models with different hyperparameter values and select the best two models for comparison.
 The results of classification experiments are given in Fig. \ref{fig:results-classification} and are roughly following the results of uncertainty quality estimation experiments.